onokajames96/Harvest-Hub-API/README.md

 ### Features

-    # Authentication and Authorization.
+    #### Authentication and Authorization.

 Role-based user authentication and authorization was implemented.
 We currently included three types of users namely admin, buyer, and seller.
 The default user is set to seller.
 Therefore, if a user registers without the role field, they will be assigned the default role.
 Bellow is a summary of the process and routes involved.
+	# Authentication and Authorization.
-	- Register a user
+		Register a user
-	- Verify a user's email
+		Verify a user's email
-	- Login a user
+		Login a user
-	- Authrize user by issuing a JWT token
+		Authrize user by issuing a JWT token
-	- Request password reset
+		Request password reset
-	- Reset password
+		Reset password
-	- Change password
+		Change password

 A user registered as a seller essentially represent the farmer.
 Sellers are authorised to all product management routes as detailed under product management.